Digital Media BA

 Find out more about work experience on the Careers website.

 If you don’t want to spend a full year on a placement, you can still choose to take the optional placement module, which gives you the chance to spend around four weeks working at a company or organisation within the media or a related industry.
-We have excellent links with the local, regional and national creative industries, ensuring that you have the opportunity to gain hands-on experience that complements your learning.
+We have excellent links with local, regional and national creative industries, ensuring that you have the opportunity to gain hands-on experience that complements your learning.